Nani (actor): In the media

-Nani is considered among the highest paid and prominent Telugu actors.
-He is affectionately referred to as "Natural Star" by the audience, for to his realistic performances in a variety of roles.
+Nani is considered among the highest-paid and prominent Telugu actors.
+He is affectionately referred to as "Natural Star" by the audience for his realistic performances in a variety of roles.
 His performance in Jersey is regarded as one of the "100 Greatest Performances of the Decade" by Film Companion.
 In Rediff.coms "Top Telugu Actors" list, Nani was placed 4th in 2011 and 3rd in 2012.
 Nani stood at the 19th place on its most influential stars on Instagram in South cinema for the year 2021 list.
 In the Hyderabad Times Most Desirable Men list, he was placed 18th in 2013, 8th in 2015, 3rd in 2016, 10th in 2017, 27th in 2019 and 26th in 2020.
 In 2024, The Hollywood Reporter India placed him in its "Top 10 Telugu Performers" list.
 Nani is a prominent celebrity endorser for several brands and products such as Otto, Sprite, Minute Maid, Close–Up and Aashirvaad Masalas'.